sheeptechnologies/crader/README.md

 - .php
 - .html, .css

 Semantic tagging via Tree-sitter queries is currently provided for Python, JavaScript, and TypeScript.
 SCIP relations require the relevant SCIP tools to be installed and available on PATH.
-SCIP is currently the bottleneck for file-incremental indexing; we are building a Python stack-graphs library to address this: https://github.com/sheeptechnologies/mycelium.git.

-## SCIP and incremental indexing

-SCIP is required today to build cross-file relations, but it prevents a file-incremental approach.
-We are developing Mycelium, a Python implementation of GitHub-style stack graphs, to replace SCIP in the pipeline and unlock incremental semantic indexing.
-See [Roadmap](docs/roadmap.md) for the planned migration.
+SCIP is required today to build cross-file relations.

 ## Configuration